neoml-lib/neoml/NeoML/docs/en/Python/submodules/dnn.rst

 After all the layers are added and connected the network may be set up for training.

 .. autoclass:: neoml.Dnn.Dnn
    :members:

+.. _py-dnn-blob:

+Data blobs
+##########

+All data used in the network operation (inputs, outputs, trainable parameters) is stored in blobs.
+A *blob* is a 7-dimensional array, and each of its dimensions has a specific meaning:

+- **BatchLength** is a "time" axis, used to denote data sequences; it is mainly used in recurrent networks
+- **BatchWidth** corresponds to the batch, used to pass several independent objects together
+- **ListSize** is the dimensions for the objects that are connected (for example, pixels out of one image) but do not form a sequence
+- **Height** is the height of a matrix or an image
+- **Width** is the width of a matrix or an image
+- **Depth** is the width of a 3-dimensional image
+- **Channels** corresponds to channels for multi-channel image formats and is also used to work with one-dimensional vectors.

+The blobs may contain one of the two types of data: ``float`` and ``int``.
+Both data types are 32-bit.

+If the data type is not specified directly anywhere in this documentation, that means ``float`` is used.

+.. autoclass:: neoml.Blob.Blob
+   :members:

 .. _py-dnn-layers: